Incredible innovations that are changing travel as we know it

 Candela P-12 Shuttle

-Since the hydrofoil Candela P-12 Shuttle creates almost zero wake and so avoids wave damage to other vessels or sensitive shorelines, it has been granted permission to travel at faster speeds of 30 knots.
-Its wake-free capabilities also make it an attractive mode of transport for cities such as Venice, which has declared a "macro emergency" due to the damaging impact of boat wakes on its fragile buildings.
+Since the hydrofoil Candela P-12 Shuttle creates almost zero wake and so avoids wave damage to other vessels and shorelines, it has been granted permission to travel at faster speeds of up to 30 knots.
+Its wake-free capabilities also make it an attractive mode of transport for cities such as Venice, which has declared an emergency over the damaging impact of boat wakes on its fragile buildings.
+In 2024, Saudi Arabia announced it would be using a fleet of Candela P-12s to service the water taxi network of NEOM, the country's new futuristic city built in a line.

 A Caracat to transform camping